+If you’re planning to put one together, look no further.
 All you really need to do to organise an Easter egg hunt is to invest in some supplies and make sure the participants are not peeking when you set it all up!

-The Easter egg hunt eggs
+1. The Easter egg hunt eggs

-The Easter egg hunt signs, clues and riddles
+4. The Easter egg hunt signs, clues and riddles

 Toddlers can follow these bunny footprints to find prizes.
 Just place them around the house.
 You get 6 sheets of Easter bunny footprint and arrow sign stickers in varying sizes.

 Clues and riddles for older kids are a way to keep the fun going that bit longer for older kids and an easy way to add a twist to your traditional egg hunt.
-You can fold hand-written clues into empty egg cups and leave them open around the house or garden.
+You can fold hand-written clues into empty egg cups and leave them lying around the house or garden.

 And here’s the equivalent for an outdoor egg hunt with clues that lead to generic outdoor spots like a bush, flower bed, barbeque, picnic rug and back door.

 Alternatively, this reusable treasure hunt game comes in handy.
 It has 100 reusable clue cards (picture/word and riddle) and a handy treasure map puzzle board.
 Follow the trail, crack the clues and collect the treasure (Easter eggs) along the way.

 5. The Easter egg hunt decorations

 Easter stickers are a good way to start, and these good-value stickers will probably keep you going for a good few years; there are 400 pieces (30 sheets) of Easter stickers.
 They’re easily removable once the Easter fun is done, so you don’t have to worry about leaving a mess.